 Your mortgage loan is the final result of a recipe that requires several carefully measured ingredients.
-Just as you might wonder how your Great-Aunt Gertrude makes her irresistible lemon cake, you also might be curious as to the separate ingredients that make up your home loan.
-While Wyndham Capital Mortgage may not have the secret recipe to your great-aunt’s lemon cake, we most certainly know the makings of a great mortgage.
+Just as you might wonder, “What is in Great-Aunt Gertrude’s lemon cake that makes it so dang good?”, you also might wonder, “What is a mortgage recipe I myself can be proud of?”.
+While we may not have the secret recipe to your great-aunt’s lemon cake, we most certainly know the makings of a great mortgage, so grab a pen - you’re going to want to jot this down!

 One Cup of Principal and Interest